 After completing all of the tasks you listed at the beginning of the day, pack up and head home to unwind and reflect.
 Did you accomplish everything you set out to do today?
 Were you more productive using this method of work?

 For those of you who work remotely or for yourself, try this out and let us know how Workstation Popcorn works for you!

-To check out Joel’s full article click here.
+To read Joel’s full article click here.

 Also, if you are in need of light technology equipment to take with you to each workstation visit, contact us to discuss the best options for your organization.